jekyllt/jasper/README.md

 ## Thanks

 Most of the work has been already done by the Ghost team and Rosario.
-Many thanks to them :)
+Many thanks to them :smile:

 ## Copyright & License